 Sybase IQ requires the DBF parameter and database file name in order to connect to a database under certain circumstances.
-This situation occurs when you use DBISQLC or DBISQL and you have restored that database from backup while connected to utility_db.
+This situation occurs when you use Interactive SQL and you have restored that database from backup while connected to utility\db.